-All assessment information should contribute to the process of planning and monitoring the student's education program.
+Assessment information should contribute to the process of planning and evaluating the student's education program.

 Learning disabilities vary considerably in their severity and impact on learning.
 Students with severe learning disabilities will generally require intensive intervention.
 Students whose learning disabilities have not been identified and addressed early frequently exhibit secondary emotional and behavioural difficulties.
 Students may be gifted and learning disabled.
 Students with learning disabilities require an educational plan that builds on their strengths while remediating and compensating for their disabilities.
-Research suggests three main approaches for supporting students with learning disabilities:
+Research suggests two main approaches for supporting students with learning disabilities:

-- intense direct instruction; - instruction in learning and compensatory strategies; and - adaptation of instructional practices and assessment strategies.
+- intense direct instruction; and - instruction in learning and compensatory strategies.